jvhuang1786/CapStoneSpringBoard/Final Report/nba_salary_final_report.md

 ## stdev   4771831
 ```

 For a salary scale we see that the mean salary for foreign players is 5,002,830 with max being 25,000,000 per year.
 The minimum salary for foreign players the past 19 seasons was 61775, this was probably a 10-day contract or a 2-way contract for a foreign player playing in the developmental league.
+International players have the benefits of also playing in the professional league at a much earlier age.

+  [Ricky Rubio](https://en.wikipedia.org/wiki/Ricky_Rubio) - Ricky Rubio age 15 at the Olympics.

 Benefit: